 3 B - aware.
 The only adjective that collocates with 'of' preposition.
 Please keep in mind that very often the surrounding context words help you a great deal with choosing the right option.

 4 A - compared.
-This is another case when preposition helps us choose the right option.
+This is another case where a preposition helps us choose the right option.
+Contextually, 'balanced with' could work equally well.

 5 C - suffered.
 'Caught' and 'experienced' wouldn't need a preposition.
 'Affected' is used with 'by'.